Hiker Safety

 9. Have current trail guides and maps.
 The more current the information, the better informed the hiker.
 FTA maps contain the most current information on local law enforcement and land manager contacts in each area.

-10. Check the Trail Closures and Notices page on the FTA website to get up-to-date information about trail closures: https://floridatrail.org/trail-closures-and-notices/
+10. Check the Trail Closures and Notices page on the FTA website to get up-to-date information about trail closures: http://floridatrail.org/trail-closures-and-notices/

 11. Learn and obey all land manager/owner regulations.
 Some land managers require permits and/or camping reservations.
-These are all listed in the thru-hiker packet: https://floridatrail.org/thru-hike/ Be particularly courteous on private property.
+These are all listed in the thru-hiker packet: http://floridatrail.org/thru-hike/ Be particularly courteous on private property.

 12. Check with the Florida Fish and Wildlife Conservation Commission for hunting regulations and dates: https://myfwc.com/hunting/season-dates/ Wear safety orange during all hunt seasons.
 A mesh vest and/or blaze orange pack cover work well in Florida.